-X. ACCEPTANCE AND CONFIRMATION OF THE PLAN; VOTING REQUIREMENTS by all impaired classes, or if rejected by an impaired class, "does not discriminate unfairly" and is "fair and equitable" as to each rejecting class; (ii) is feasible; and (iii) is in the best interests of holders of claims in each impaired class.
+X. ACCEPTANCE AND CONFIRMATION OF THE PLAN; VOTING REQUIREMENTS

+In order for the Plan to be confirmed, all of the applicable requirements of Bankruptcy Code Section 1129 must be met.
+This includes, among other things, that the Plan: (i) is accepted by all impaired classes, or if rejected by an impaired class, "does not discriminate unfairly" and is "fair and equitable" as to each rejecting class; (ii) is feasible; and (iii) is in the best interests of holders of claims in each impaired class.